Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/librarians/rules/_index.md

 * Use fewer colors for a much easier game
 * Or double some colors for a much harder game

 Books that have multiple colors are **wildcards**.
-They can represent any genre when matching, but represent no action.
+They can represent any genre when matching, but have no action.

 Below are all the genres and their actions. => @TODO